IonicaBizauKitchen/heroku-writings/europe.md

 Note: `heroku fork` will not move any domains or scale your app past a single dyno, so you're free to decide when your app will be made available to your customers.
 For more information about this powerful new feature, see the <a href="https://devcenter.heroku.com/articles/app-migration#fork-application">Dev Center article on heroku fork</a>.

-## Addons
+## Add-ons

-[More than 60 add-ons](https://addons.heroku.com/?q=europe) are currently supported in the Europe region, with more on the way.
+[More than 60 add-ons](https://addons.heroku.com/?q=europe) are currently available in the Europe region, with more on the way.
 To ensure that your app has fast access to its data wherever it’s deployed, Heroku automatically provisions latency-sensitive add-ons in your app’s region.
 Many add-ons are already available to apps in the Europe region, including:

 <ol class="addon_matrix">
   <li><a href="https://addons.heroku.com/heroku-postgresql" style="background-image: url('https://s3.amazonaws.com/assets.heroku.com/addons.heroku.com/catalogs/46/original.png')">Heroku Postgres</a></li>